-For information about configuring this feature in the Windows driver, see "Creating a Data Source Name" on page 6 or "Configuring a DSN-less Connection" on page 9.
-For information about configuring this feature when using the driver on a non-Windows platform, see "Configuring Service Discovery Mode" on page 39.
+For information about configuring this feature in the Windows driver, see "Creating a Data Source Name on Windows" on page 6 or "Configuring a DSN-less Connection on Windows" on page 9.
+For information about configuring this feature when using the driver on a non-Windows platform, see "Configuring Service Discovery Mode on a Non-Windows Machine" on page 39.